 Yes, those slippery dips housed at every outdoor park around the world, are now considered too dangerous for little ones if mum or dad rides with them.

-The American Academy of Pediatrics recently released a report warning parents to slide-dink no more.
+The American Academy of Pediatrics released a report warning parents to slide-dink no more.
 Why?
 Because riding down a slide with your child can increase the risk of your wee one breaking a leg.

 Slides under scrutiny